tesselo/tesselo.github.io/_posts/2023-02-16-focus-thursdays.md

 Focus Days are not mandatory and rigid, the intent is to create a safe structure for people that need to focus, and that will not be reprimanded in any way for rejecting to have a meeting during this day.
-If for some reason we do not need to focus one Thusday, we might want to select that specific day in the calendar and mark our attendance as nope.
+If for some reason we do not need to focus one Thursday, we might want to select that specific day in the calendar and mark our attendance as nope.